novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 #### 2.7.
 Add custom domain

-Now we are going to add a custom domain to our Github Page.
-Navigate to your domain control panel, then add a new **CNAME** record that points to your Github page domain `<github-username>.github.io`.
+This one is optional, but probably important.
+We are going to apply custom domain to our Github Page.

+Let's do it.
+Navigate to your domain control panel, add a new **CNAME** record that points to your Github page domain `<github-username>.github.io`.

 ![Serverless Ebook using Gitbook, Github Pages, Github Actions, and Calibre - custom domain Github pages](https://i.imgur.com/a1vF2Xk.png)

 FYI, In this example, we pick subdomain `softwareengineering.novalagung.com`.
 So for every incoming request to this domain, it will be directed to our Github Pages.

-Next, in the Gitbook project, create a new file called `CNAME` then fill it with a value, the domain/subdomain URL.
+Next, in the Gitbook project, create a new file called `CNAME` then fill it with the domain/subdomain URL.

 ```bash
 echo 'softwareengineering.novalagung.com' > CNAME
 ```

-Almost forget, also, this `CNAME` file needs to be copied into the `_book` directory since that folder is the one that going to be pushed to the `gh-pages` branch.
-So now let's put a little addition in the workflow file.
+This `CNAME` file needs to be copied into the `_book` directory during the build process, it is because that folder is the one that will be pushed to the `gh-pages` branch.

+Ok, now let's put a little addition in the workflow file.
 In the `Generating distributable files` block, add the copy statement.

 ```yaml
 jobs: